strayTrain/SimpleEventSubsystemPlugin/README.md

 **Simple Event Plugin** is a lightweight Unreal Engine plugin that provides a subsystem to send and listen for events. </br>
 Events can come with a payload that can be any UStruct you create in C++ or Blueprints (via [InstancedStruct](https://github.com/mattyman174/GenericItemization?tab=readme-ov-file#intro)). </br>
-Anything that has access to the GameInstance (e.g Widgets, Pawns, PlayerControllers) can listen for/send events.
+Anything that has access to the GameInstance (e.g Widgets, Pawns, PlayerControllers) can listen for and send events.

 ## API Summary